Applications for the Spring 2020 What's Up TV training is now OPEN. Applications close on January 22nd, 2020.

 Duration: The training is Full time.
-14 weeks of intensive hands on training with 6 months of follow-up career support.
+The first 4 weeks is free training to you and upon successful completion, you will be eligible to apply for a further 10 weeks of paid employment / production of What's Up TV ( paid at NMW) with 6 months of follow-up career support.
 The training is full time, Mondays-Fridays and will involve working some weekends.
 We require flexibility and complete availability from participants.

 Location: The training takes place at Sky Osterley Campus, TW7 5QD.

 Financial Support: Trainees will receive a training allowance (National Minimum Wage).
-Please note the 1st 4 weeks (4 weeks and 4 days for Trainee Management) of free training are not paid, and the remaining 10 weeks are paid and are paid a month in arrears.
+Please note the 1st 4 weeks (4 weeks and 4 days for Trainee Management) of free training are not paid and the remaining 10 weeks (should you be successful) are paid a month in arrears.
 We also do not provide any accommodation for trainees.

 Training Dates: 16th of March – 19th of June 2020.
 Trainee Production Manager and Trainee Production Coordinators start earlier on the 10th of March 2020.

 Industry Placements: Trainees who are successful in completing the Spring 2020 training programme will go onto paid work placements at BBC, Procam TV or one of our other industry partners for 4-16 weeks.
 Please note that industry placements will start as soon as the training at MAMA Youth finishes.

 If you require more financial support during the training, you may be eligible to apply for a TV diversity bursary via: https://www.screenskills.com/pitches/tv-diversity-bursaries-apply-for-up-to-1000-towards-training-costs/51d875d2-2eaa-4071-b05d-e6f370799a4a/